 You also want to avoid any kind of contact sports for obvious reasons.

 These include basketball, volleyball, football, etc. Impact on your abdomen can lead to placental abruption and preterm labor.

 Plyometrics and High-Intensity Interval Training

-You should not let your heart rate exceed 140 beats per minute while exercising.
+In general, you should not let your heart rate significantly exceed 140 beats per minute while exercising.

-Lastly, you do not want to perform any exercises where you are flat on your back.
+Lastly, you do not want to perform any exercises where you are flat on your back in the second and third trimesters.
 That’s because the pregnant uterus can compress one of the major blood vessels that returns blood back to your heart.